GuidoFavara/Movie-App/README.md

 You can search for your favourite movies.

-Button on scroll down "back to top".
+Button on scroll down "back to top" when user scroll down 20px or more

 Footer.